the-road-to-react-with-firebase/the-road-to-react-with-firebase/manuscript/99-end/00-learning-paths.md

 ## Stripe and PayPal

 You can also enable payments for your Firebase in React application to make it a full-fledged business application.
-[Stripe](https://w ww.robinwieruch.de/react-express-stripe-payment/) and [PayPal](https://www.robinwieruch.de/react-paypal-payment/) are two platforms that add [monetezation](https://en.wikipedia.org/wiki/Monetization), for actions like charging users a one-time or adding subscriptions.
+[Stripe](https://www.robinwieruch.de/react-express-stripe-payment/) and [PayPal](https://www.robinwieruch.de/react-paypal-payment/) are two platforms that add monetization, for actions like charging users a one-time fee or adding recurring subscriptions.
 This is the next step in building a profitable online service.

 ## Keep Tinkering

-The foremost recommendation I have is to continue tinkering with React with Firebase applications you build in this book.
-Try substituting technologies used under the hood to see what happens, while still keeping focus on your application's main features.
-Since React and Firebase have many user management built-in, you can concentrate on expanding their options.
+The foremost recommendation I have is to continue tinkering with the React with Firebase application that you built in this book; as it's an ideal starter kit to realize your own ideas.
+As mentioned, you are free to substitute the technologies used under the hood, but maybe just focus on the features of your application.
+Since the user management is implemented for you, you can start to add your own features from there.
 If you want to substitute Firebase with your own database and authentication, my other book The Road to GraphQL shows how too add these same features with your own backend application.